Parent Loan for Undergraduate Students (PLUS)

 - A refund check or direct deposit is produced to the parent for the student's educational expenses.

 - The parent can allow UNLV to produce a refund check or direct deposit to the student.
-Your preference can be indicated on the Parent PLUS Loan Origination Application Worksheet if you apply for the loan.
+Your preference can be indicated in the online Parent PLUS Loan application process.

 An example to determine how much a parent may borrow in a Parent PLUS loan, if necessary: